henryk-modzelewski/LTIC-eosc212/README.md

-# 2i2c-eosc212
+# LTIC-eosc212
-Repository for EOSC212 deployment on 2i2c Jupyter Hub
+Repository for EOSC212 deployment on LTIC Jupyter Hub